SuperDARN/rst/.github/ISSUE_TEMPLATE/deprecation_template.md

 ## Replacement

 *Would anything replace this feature?*
+## Potential Issues

+- [ ] Backwards compatibility - *Does this potentially influence any old file formats or old code?
+Does it change backward compatibility?*
+- [ ] reproducibility  - *Does this affect reproducibility between various RST versions?*

+*If this affects one or both of the possible issues how would you inform or ensure people are aware and why this is needed.*
 ## Details

 *Please provide any other details about the deprecation process and the future.*